You can use Remote CLI from the command line of your operating system with a command like this:

 Upgrades Akeeba Backup on the server, if there is an update available

-Before you can use Remote CLI with your site, you will need to enable the remote API in Akeeba Backup.
-In order to do that, go to your site's back-end, click on Enable front-end and remote backup to Yes.
+Before you can use Remote CLI with your site, you will need to enable the remote API in Akeeba Backup / Akeeba Solo.
+In order to do that, go to Akeeba Backup / Akeeba Solo and click on either the Enable front-end and remote backup to Yes.
 You will also need to supply a Secret Key of your liking.
 This is the password to connect to your site over Akeeba Backup's Remote API.
 Due to several issues which have to do with server configuration, we strongly recommend using only alphanumeric characters (a-z, A-Z, 0-9), dash and underscore in your Secret Key.
-Other characters may lead to inability to connect to your site., and click on the button.
+Other characters may lead to inability to connect to your site.
+Use something long and complex.button in the toolbar (Akeeba Backup for Joomla!) or the button towards the bottom of the page (Akeeba Backup for WordPress, Akeeba Solo).
 You will have to set